fluencelabs/fRPC-Substrate/hacking_frpc.md

 ## Quickstart

-In the *gateway* directory, install the dependencies:
+Clone the repo, if you havne't done so already, and in the *gateway* directory, install the dependencies:

 ```bash
 npm i